 Also remember that if you poison a whole bunch of Aquarium Snails, you will also have to do some major cleanup in your tank, as a bunch of dead snail eggs is going to create ammonia and nitrates that could endanger your fish.

-Are Aquarium Snail Eggs Friends or Foes in your Aquarium?
+Are Aquarium Snail Eggs Suitable for your Aquarium?

 Freshwater snail eggs are likely to appear in your tank whether you want them or not.
 If you’re looking for tank cleaners or food for fish, you’ll still need to be mindful of the number of eggs you allow to grow so that you don’t end up with an uncontrollable snail population.